pimsmath/django-template/README.md

   * django-environ
   * ipython [dev]

-Application code is bind mounted into the container to allow for convenient development, but it could be copied in for production use. `docker-compose` is used for all management tasks including package installation, logging and `django-admin` tasks.
+The application code is (bind) mounted into the container to allow for convenient development, but it could also be copied in for production use. `docker-compose` is used for all management tasks including package installation, logging and `django-admin` tasks.

 ## Starting a new project

-To use this template, the only pre-flight step required is to generate values for the secrets in the environment file.
-Specifically you need to provide values for `POSTGRES_PASSWORD` and `DJANGO_SECRET_KEY`. e.g.
+To use this template, the only pre-flight required is to generate values for the secrets in the environment file.
+Specifically you will need to provide values for `POSTGRES_PASSWORD` and `DJANGO_SECRET_KEY`. e.g.
 ```bash
 $ cp dot-env-template .env-development